AP FACT CHECK: Trump on women in the workforce

 WASHINGTON (AP) — A look at one of President Donald Trump’s statements from his State of the Union address on Tuesday night and how it compares with the facts:

-TRUMP, in prepared excerpts: “All Americans can be proud that we have more women in the workforce than ever before.”
+TRUMP: “All Americans can be proud that we have more women in the workforce than ever before.”

 THE FACTS: Of course, there are more women working than ever before.
 But that’s due to population growth — and not something that Trump can credit to any his policies.

 The big question is whether a greater percentage of women is working or searching for a job than at any point in history.
 And on this count, women have enjoyed better times.

 Women’s labor force participation rate right now is 57.5 percent, according to the Labor Department.
 The rate has ticked up recently, but it was higher in 2012 and peaked in 2000 at roughly 60 percent.

 Find AP Fact Checks at http://apne.ws/2kbx8bd

 Follow @APFactCheck on Twitter: https://twitter.com/APFactCheck

 EDITOR’S NOTE _ A look at the veracity of claims by political figures